-You probably don’t give much thought to how much fiber you’re getting in a day.
-Even when following conventional health advice like drinking plenty of water, getting regular exercise, and eating at least five servings of fruits and vegetables daily, counting fiber grams is not part of most people’s daily routine.
+You probably don’t give much thought to how much fibre you’re getting in a day.
+Even when following conventional health advice like drinking plenty of water, getting regular exercise, and eating at least five servings of fruits and vegetables daily, counting fibre grams is not part of most people’s daily routine.

-A new study shows that only about ten percent of Americans are eating enough fiber.
+A new study shows that only about ten percent of people are eating enough fibre.
 How do you know if you’re one of the 90 percent who doesn’t?
-Here are five signs you’re not getting enough fiber in your diet:
+Here are five signs you’re not getting enough fibre in your diet:

 You’ve been diagnosed with a chronic illness.

 While there are many contributing factors to chronic diseases like diabetes and cardiovascular disease, one big factor is gut health.
 The best way to ensure gut health is with a diversity of good bacteria in your digestive tract and those good bugs need to be fed to make sure they stick around and multiply.

 Fibre is not digested by the body and when it reaches your intestines more-or-less intact, it provides food for that helpful gut bacteria.
 A healthy microbiome reduces inflammation which, in turn, helps you avoid disease.

 You’re under a deadline but no matter how many cups of coffee you drink or brisk walks you take, you can’t clear your head enough to do your best work on that very important project or study for that very important test.
 Inflammation, which we already know can be tamped down by a healthy microbiome, affects your ability to focus.

 Toxins can also play a major role in brain health.
 Your body is set up with tools to rid itself of waste products and one of those tools is fibre.
 Fibre can sweep away the toxins before they are reabsorbed by your body to keep your brain operating in optimal condition.